delmarrerikaine/Scala-Course-Project/README.md

 ```
 2) run Scripts/Consumer.py
 3) run Scripts/Producer.py
+4) run `sudo ./create_topics`
-4) Check on the UI http://localhost:8000/ that populated data exist in the kafka topic foo
+5) Check on the UI http://localhost:8000/ that populated data exist in the kafka topic foo

+**Note:** instead of points 2 and 3 above we can use [kafkacat](https://github.com/edenhill/kafkacat) tool, which is a generic console producer/consumer

+## Troubleshooting
+### What to do if my changes aren't include in docker image?
+Don't forget to run `sbt docker` to update the images.
+### How to resolve the error "Bind for 0.0.0.0:2181 failed: port is already allocated"?
+Please run `sudo docker-compose down` to shutdown all handling images
+### How to resolve the error "...oci runtime create failed: container_linux.go:348..."?
+Hey pal, you'd better not spend a few hours trying to resolve it.
+Just reinstall `docker-compose` to fix it:
+1. `sudo apt-get remove docker-compose`
+2. `sudo apt-get install docker-compose`